js-data/js-data/README.md

 import {DataStore} from 'js-data' import HttpAdapter from 'js-data-http'

+// Create an empty data store
 const store = new DataStore()

 // "store" will use an http adapter by default store.registerAdapter('http', new HttpAdapter(), { 'default': true })

-store.defineMapper('user')
+// Define a new Mapper for a "user" resource store.defineMapper('user')
-const Users = store.getCollection('user')
+// Get a reference to the store's "user" collection const Users = store.getCollection('user')

 async function showExample () {